Davidezangrando/whatsapp.spammer/README.md

 # whatsapp.spammer

-Apllication created by Davide Zangrando
+Aplication created by Davide Zangrando

 Open Whatsapp web.
 Click on the person you want to send messages